drscotthawley/drscotthawley.github.io/_drafts/ParallelizingPython.md

 This example is actually of limited utility and you may want to just skip down to "Example 3: Filling a numpy array," but it's still an illustrative example that motivates Example 3, and offers a bit of variety in how one might do things.
 In this case we're *not* going to use Pool.map; instead we're going to use a context manager for the particular datatype of `list`.

 Let's try to load in all the image files we just generated, into a list.
-We'll split up the tasks manually into equal numbers for each process.
+Here's the serial version:
 ~~~ python
 import glob
 import cv2